jfilipcz/project-fyr/README.md

 - **Dashboard** – web UI for browsing rollouts and triggering investigations

 An optional MySQL dependency is available for dev/test clusters.
+An optional Slack mock service is available for testing without real Slack credentials.

 ### Quick start
 ```bash